Valid post-selection inference for penalized G-estimation: Methodology

 where $C_n^{G}(\alpha)$ and $C_n^{W}(\alpha)$ are the bivariate joint upper $\alpha$ quantiles of $D_n^{G}$ and $D_n^{W}$, by construction satisfying

 The regions in (\ref{uposi.region.asymp}) provide an asymptotic coverage guarantee.
 The region that provides a finite sample guarantee can be defined as

-The regions in (\ref{uposi.region.finite}) can be obtained by doing simple mathematical operations on equations~\ref{normal1} and~\ref{normal2} (see Theorem~\ref{thm.equiv} and Theorem~\ref{thm.UPoSI.region.derivation} and the proofs in the Appendix).
-Since the regions in (\ref{uposi.region.finite}) are difficult to analyze in terms of shape and Lebesgue measure \citep{kuchibhotla2020valid}, we focus on constructing the regions in (\ref{uposi.region.asymp}) for the penalized G-estimator.
+The regions in (\ref{uposi.region.finite}) can be obtained by doing simple mathematical operations on equations~\ref{normal1} and~\ref{normal2} (see Theorem~\ref{thm.equiv} and Theorem~\ref{thm.UPoSI.region.derivation} and the proofs in Appendix~\ref{A.tech.detail.uposi}).
+Since the regions in (\ref{uposi.region.finite}) are difficult to analyze in terms of shape and Lebesgue measure \cite{kuchibhotla2020valid}, we focus on constructing the regions in (\ref{uposi.region.asymp}) for the penalized G-estimator.
 The quantiles $C_n^{G}(\alpha)$ and $C_n^{W}(\alpha)$ are unknown, which must be estimated from the data using a bootstrap method.
-In our study, we use the multiplier bootstrap for estimating the joint quantiles, which is described in Appendix Section~\ref{sec.boot}.
-Also, we can construct coordinate-wise confidence intervals like the form shown in Appendix Section~\ref{sec.conf.int}.
-Asymptotic validity of the UPoSI method is described in Theorem 3 with proof given in the Appendix.
+In our study, we use the multiplier bootstrap for estimating the joint quantiles, which is described in Appendix~\ref{A.sec.multp.boot}.
+Also, we can construct coordinate-wise confidence intervals like the form shown in Appendix~\ref{A.sec.conf.int}.
+Asymptotic validity of the UPoSI method is described in Theorem~\ref{thm.asymp.validity.UPoSI} and the proof is given in Appendix~\ref{A.tech.detail.uposi}.